burakenaktas/lifeasify/README.md

 <div>
-Focus on the life you live once, not on your chores.
+Focus on the life you live once.
 Lifeasify, desktop app.
 </div>